 In Turkish cuisine there is a group of dishes known as zeytinyağlı yemekler (olive oil dishes) and, of these dishes, Barbunya Pilaki is definitely our favourite.
-We do love our okra in olive oil on occasion (well, it is extremely healthy) and we occasionally enjoy green beans in olive oil, too.

 But the site of barbunya (borlotti beans) on the markets around Fethiye just screams out summer.

 But that feels like cheating and there’s just no fun in that.

 We always buy barbunya in their pods because what could be a more therapeutic activity than sitting on our terrace in Fethiye, enjoying the late summer breezes, podding barbunya?